ctam312/Adaptune/README.md

 <br />

 Users want to listen to long playlists such as Spotify's Discover Weekly, but don't have the time to sit through all 1.5 hours of music to decide what they like.
-Adaptatune helps shorten each song in a playlist by finding the loudest section and having users decide whether they like the song based on a 10-25 second sample.
+Adaptune helps shorten each song in a playlist by finding the loudest section and having users decide whether they like the song based on a 10-25 second sample.
 This shortens the browsing experience to just 10 minutes (90% decrease!)

 <p align="right">(<a href="#top">back to top</a>)</p>